nishantpillai5/neovim_vscode_config/README.md

 - Use keys table and utils keymaps everywhere
 - Tasks
+  - Show last build in top statusline
+  - open task side bar when a task is ran (PRIO), close when no tasks
-  - custom problem matcher (PRIO)
+  - custom problem matcher
   - write custom parser
   - overseer firewall prompt
-  - open task side bar when a task is ran
   - start a custom terminal for builds with ft set to log and autoscroll off
   - lualine, show branch and commit of running build
   - nvim doesn't exit properly
     - searching in git log fails because not disposing running gdb server properly
     - could also be because of plotposition doesn't support keyboard interrupts
 - Git
+  - whichkey fugitive conflict, commit doesn't work unless done fast (PRIO)
   - ]x to next conflict doesn't work
   - [C next change different from main
   - git blame statusline doesn't go away when not available